About the Department

 - The department aims to prepare students for their higher studies and research to contribute to the advanced technological needs of Aeronautical engineering.

-- To encourage faculty to update their knowledge and teaching-learning process through continuous learning.
+- Encourage faculty to update their knowledge and teaching-learning process through continuous learning.

-- To undertake inter-disciplinary research to contribute and support the industry.
+- Undertake inter-disciplinary research to contribute and support the industry.

 The undergraduate program imparts students with mastery in the field of aeronautical engineering.

 This program is designed to prepare the graduate for an entry-level position in aeronautical and related fields and for further education at the master’s level.